dwyl/phoenix-ecto-encryption-example/README.md

 end
 ```

-We should _test_ this new functionality. e.g:
+We should _test_ this new functionality.
+Create the file
+`test/lib/user_test.exs` and add the following:

 ```elixir